STING inhibitors for SARS-CoV2 immunopathology

 Specific contribution to tackle the current pandemic

 There is still a lack of fundamental knowledge of the mechanisms driving detrimental inflammatory responses in SARS-CoV2 infections.
-Furthermore, current immunomodulatory therapies used to treat SARS-CoV2 immunopathologies lack a clear rationale and appear to provide only limited clinical benefits.
-By combining clinical and fundamental research, this project seeks to define the role of innate DNA immunity in SARS-CoV2 pathology and provide innovative new therapeutic targets.
-This project is timely, as the clinical development of STING inhibitors is pursued by several world-leading pharmaceutical companies for the treatment of SAVI.
+By combining clinical and fundamental research, this project could define the role of innate DNA immunity in SARS-CoV2 pathology and provide innovative new therapeutic targets.
+The clinical development of STING inhibitors is pursued by several world-leading pharmaceutical companies for the treatment of STING associated vasculopathy with onset in infancy.
 The proposed studies therefore have the potential to rapidly move from bench to clinical use and potentially change the outcomes of patients with severe SARS-CoV2 pathology.

 Original title